New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 We implemented a convolutional neural network (CNN) to learn a concise 1-dimensional representation of the ECG time series.
 This representation was fused with the tabular data then fed through a fully-connected neural network with a softmax output layer to generate the probability of each class.
-The CNN architecture was based on the current state of the art for arrhythmia detection\cite{Hannun2019} and is a 34-layer ResNet CNN consisting of 16 residual connections as depicted in \suppfigref{fig:model_architecture}.
+We selected tabular features that are routinely collected in clinical settings without additional testing and that are established diabetes risk factors.
+Such tabular features include: age, sex, race, ethnicity, and BMI.
+The CNN architecture was based on the current state of the art for arrhythmia detection and is a 34-layer ResNet CNN consisting of 16 residual connections as depicted in \suppfigref{fig:model_architecture} \citep{Hannun2019}.
 The input to the network was an 8 x 2,500 matrix, representing the 8 measured leads (lead III and the augmented leads are arithmetically computed) by 10-second duration sampled at 250 Hz (ECGs sampled at 500Hz were down-sampled to 250 Hz).
+Model training details can be found in \Cref{supp_training}.